Azure/Azure-vpn-config-samples/Cisco/Current/ASR/Site-to-Site_VPN_using_Cisco_ASR.md

 This configuration template applies to **Cisco ASR 1000 Series** Aggregation Services Routers running **IOS XE 15.2** or greater.
 It configures an IPSec VPN tunnel connecting your on-premise VPN device with the Azure gateway.
 Things that begin with "azure-" are variable names and can be changed consistently.

 - Vpn Type: **RouteBased**
-- Local virtual network gateway Ip Address: **131.X.X.X** (Outside Interface IP Address of ISR or Public IP address)
+- Local virtual network gateway Ip Address: **131.X.X.X** (Outside Interface IP Address of ASR or Public IP address)
 - Local Network Prefix: **10.0.0.0/8** (Your on-premises local network.
 Specify starting IP address of your network.)
 - Azure Virtual Network **192.168.1.0/16**
 - Shared Key: **a1af0cdcb0494757a16abe0cc2101c7b**